Having 2 sinks is fantastic, until the kitchen sink is clogged on both sides. Can this really be happening? What can be done?

 Easy Fix: How To Unclog a Kitchen Sink Clogged on Both Sides

 What to do if both sides of your kitchen sink are clogged?
+How do you fix a double clogged sink?
 We have 4 quick and easy methods to unclog your kitchen sink drain.
 Be aware that clogs happen not just because something random is in your pipes.
 Clogs happen also because of built up gunk and grease

 You can use very hot water to melt away some of the gunk and grease that has built up inside your pipes.
 I recommend you plunge the pipes first THEN use hot water to attack the build up.
 A drain auger is really the only thing that will solve your problem with build up long term.